andrelandgraf/andrelandgraf/contents/articles/2024-11-30_syntax-highlighting-with-markdoc.md

 }
 ```

-Note that we use `invariant` from the `tiny-invariant` package to assert that the required props are present and have the expected values.
-This is especially useful when working with custom components and attributes in Markdoc where we don't have type information about the node attributes at compile time.
+We import (preload) all themes we want to support (e.g., `dracula-soft`) and languages (e.g., `javascript`) from Shiki and provide it to the Shiki instance.
+The `codeToHtml` function generates the syntax-highlighted HTML content for a code block using an existing Shiki instance.
+This is how we avoid async calls during the highlighting process.

-We can now import all themes we want to support (e.g., `dracula-soft`) and languages (e.g., `javascript`) from Shiki.
-The `codeToHtml` function generates the syntax-highlighted HTML content for a code block using the Shiki instance.
+Note that we use `invariant` from the `tiny-invariant` package to assert that the required props are present and match our supported preloaded themes and languages.
+This is nice to avoid using unsupported languages by mistake.

 ### Using Shiki in Markdoc transforms